England: Gardens

-Landscape gardening, as developed by Capability Brown, set an international trend for the English garden.
+Landscape gardening, as developed by Capability Brown, set an international trend for the English landscape garden.
 Gardening, and visiting gardens, are regarded as typically English pursuits.
-The English garden presented an idealized view of nature.
+The English garden presented an idealised view of nature.
 At large country houses, the English garden usually included lakes, sweeps of gently rolling lawns set against groves of trees, and recreations of classical temples, Gothic ruins, bridges, and other picturesque architecture, designed to recreate an idyllic pastoral landscape.

-By the end of the 18th century, the English garden was being imitated by the French landscape garden, and as far away as St. Petersburg, Russia, in Pavlovsk, the gardens of the future Emperor Paul.
-It also had a major influence on the form of the public parks and gardens which appeared around the world in the 19th century.
+By the end of the 18th century, the English garden was being imitated by the French landscape garden, and as far away as Pavlovsk, Saint Petersburg, the gardens of the future Emperor Paul.
+It also had a major influence on the public parks and gardens which appeared around the world in the 19th century.
 The English landscape garden was centred on the English country house and manor houses.

 English Heritage and the National Trust preserve great gardens and landscape parks throughout the country.
 The RHS Chelsea Flower Show is held every year by the Royal Horticultural Society and is said to be the largest gardening show in the world.

 Folklore

 English folklore developed over many centuries.
 Some of the characters and stories are present across England, but most belong to specific regions.
 Common folkloric beings include pixies, giants, elves, bogeymen, trolls, goblins and dwarves.
 While many legends and folk-customs are thought to be ancient, such as the tales featuring Offa of Angel and Wayland the Smith, others date from after the Norman invasion.
-The legends featuring Robin Hood and his Merry Men of Sherwood, and their battles with the Sheriff of Nottingham, are among the best-known of these.
+The legends featuring Robin Hood and his Merry Men of Sherwood, and their battles with the Sheriff of Nottingham, are amongst the best-known of these.